manouslinard/dist_sys_2022/README.md

 | tenant | pass123  | TENANT      |
 | lessor | pass123  | LESSOR      |
 | admin  | pass123  | ADMIN       |

-You can create users using /api/auth/signup in token - backend.
-You can create users using /registerTenant or /registerLessor in frontend.<br />
+You can create users using /registerTenant or /registerLessor in frontend (and thus in backend-basic).<br />

 ------------------------------------------------------------------
 ## Branches: